Can I Keep My Car And Home That I Still Owe Money On?

 In order to keep property that the Debtor still owes money on, in most cases, the Debtor must continue to pay the debt even after bankruptcy.
 Some creditors will attempt to require the Debtor to reaffirm the Debt, it is a myth that you have to do this.
 Before a Debtor can enter into an agreement with the creditor to keep a particular debt outside of the bankruptcy discharge (also known as a “Reaffirmation Agreements”), the Court must find that reaffirming the debt (1) is in the best interest of the Debtor and (2) does not cause undue hardship on the Debtor and the Debtor’s family.
 The Court rarely allow Debtors to reaffirm unsecured debts because it is rarely in the best interest of the Debtor as such debts are discharged!
 And reaffirming a debt that later ends up being repossessed, may in fact result in income taxes owed on the debt which would not be the case without a reaffirmation!

 Under the undue hardship factor, the Court requires that the Debtor have the ability to pay on reaffirmed debt.
-This means that if paying on the jet ski will cause the Debtor to be short of cash ever month, the Court will likely deny it.
+This means that if paying on the jet ski or luxury boat will cause the Debtor to be short of cash ever month, the Court will likely deny it.

 An attorney can help prepare or review reaffirmation agreements with creditors after the bankruptcy case is filed.
 If no reaffirmation agreements are filed, the debt is automatically discharged.